codeaucafe/DataDavD/README.md

 ### 👋 Hey there friend, my name is **David Dansby**.
 Sometimes I go by DataDavd or datadavd online.
 I am an autodidactic software engineer with a focus on data processing systems, Pythonista master, newfound lover of Go, mechanical keyboard enthusiast, and snobby single origin coffee addict.

-### 💪 I’m currently working at Atlassian as a Data Engineer with a focus on ingesting 500GB+ of data each day into the the our core data pipelines
+### 💪 I’m currently working at Atlassian as a Data Engineer with a focus on ingesting 500GB+ of data each day into our core data pipelines

 ### 🌉 I live in one of the greatest places on earth for lovers of tech and software, Silicon Valley, California